Monday, June 06, 2005

 12:11 PM

-Blogger smottical said...
+Blogger spazfilly said...

 Ahh, you caught me!
 When I first put up this post I accidentally deleted the whole damn thing right before I published.
 So when I rewrote it I forgot to add the bit about blueberries.
 It's back in now, though!